keyu-wang-2002/keyu-wang-2002.github.io/_pages/about.md

 # Biography

-I am a first-year graduate student in Computer Science at the [University of Copenhagen](https://www.ku.dk/english/) and currently interning in Prof. [Yujun Yan](https://sites.google.com/umich.edu/yujunyan/home)'s lab. <font color='FireBrick'>**Our research focuses on graph representation learning, particularly in the context of heterophily graphs.** </font>
+I am a first-year graduate student in Computer Science at the [University of Copenhagen](https://www.ku.dk/english/) and currently interning in Prof. [Yujun Yan](https://sites.google.com/umich.edu/yujunyan/home)'s lab. <font color='FireBrick'><strong>Our research focuses on graph representation learning, particularly in the context of heterophily graphs.</strong>> </font>

 Before that, I obtained my Bachelor's degree in Artificial Intelligence from [Southeast University](https://www.seu.edu.cn/) where I had the privilege of being supervised by [Prof. Beilun Wang](https://cse.seu.edu.cn/2019/0105/c23024a257533/pagem.htm) and Prof. [Yuheng Jia](https://jyh-learning.github.io/).

 During my undergraduate studies, I ranked among the top 3% and explored various research directions in the field of AI.
 Under the guidance of my professors, I led or participated in multiple research projects, some of which are outlined below.

-Currently, my research interests include <font color='FireBrick'>**graph, representation learning, AI4Biology**</font> and related fields.
+Currently, my research interests include <font color='FireBrick'><strong>graph, representation learning, AI4Biology</strong></font> and related fields.
 I am actively seeking a PhD supervisor whose research aligns with my interests.
 If you find my profile intriguing, I would greatly appreciate the opportunity to discuss potential collaborations.
 Please feel free to reach out to me via email, and you can find my CV [here](https://raw.githubusercontent.com/Fuyao233/yinghaocai/master/docs/CV.pdf).
-You can contact me at :e-mail: ​**hxj557@alumni.ku.dk**
+You can contact me at​ ​**hxj557@alumni.ku.dk**

 <br>

-:e-mail:

 # Education

-- *2024.09 - 2026.06*, M.SC, University of Copenhagen, Computer Science
+- *2024.09 - 2026.06*, M.SC, **University of Copenhagen**, Computer Science
-- *2020.06 - 2024.06*, B.S., SEU, Artificial Intelligence
+- *2020.06 - 2024.06*, B.S., **Southeast University**, Artificial Intelligence

 <br>